eduardoboucas/buildtimes/_posts/2015-02-12-battling-with-ie8-html5-shiv-and-svg.markdown

 ---
 Today I sent out a test link for a website my team is building and someone dropped me a message saying that it looks terribly broken in Internet Explorer, attaching a screenshot.
 And my, did it look broken.
 The majority of the elements didn't seem to have any styling applied to them at all!<!--more-->

 I quickly realised that the person was running IE8 and the elements were not being styled because we were using HTML5 tags such as `<header>`, `<footer>` or `<article>` which are not supported in IE8.
-So I knew right away that this would be a quick fix: «we just need the shiv», I said, referring to [The HTML5 Shiv](https://github.com/aFarkas/html5shiv) file, which is a small file that enables support for modern elements on ancient browsers.
+So I knew right away that this would be a quick fix: *«we just need the shiv»*, I said, referring to [The HTML5 Shiv](https://github.com/aFarkas/html5shiv), a small file that enables support for modern elements on ancient browsers.

 To install the shiv you wrap the call to the JS file in a conditional comment so that only the browsers that actually need the file will actually load it.